The Isle of wight festival of music 1970

-These tickets were issued to members of the press and VIPs, to allow them access to the reserved seating enclosure in front of the stage.
-However, someone working front of stage for the entire weekend commented that he didn’t recall seeing a single one of these tickets until many years later.
+Apparently these tickets were issued to members of the press and VIPs, to allow them access to the reserved seating enclosure in front of the stage.
+However, we've never seen a used one (they always seem to have the stub still attached), and someone working front of stage for the entire weekend commented that he didn’t recall seeing a single one of these tickets until many years later.

 Friday – Light blue print on white paper

 Saturday – Orange print on white paper